- Department for Environment, Food & Rural Affairs and Animal and Plant Health Agency

-This section was published on 24 November 2016.
+This section was updated on 5 December 2017.

 - you can’t import any of the following unprocessed products into the UK: deer urine, deer faeces, and lures obtained from deer for use in deer hunting or other deer attracting activities which contain the above animal by-products

 An Importer Information Note (ABP IIN 44) explains the ban and the procedure to follow to import processed products.